 - Activities for new parents: In many areas, there are baby-friendly cinema screenings or exercise classes which you can take your baby to – a great chance to get out and do something you enjoy as well as meeting people.

 - Meet-ups: NCT, La Leche League and other local organisations often organise meet-ups for new parents and babies.
 These are perfect for those early days where your baby will often sleep for a little while when you’re enjoying a coffee and a chat.

-- Apps for parents: There are apps, for example Mush, that you can use to locate parents in your surroundings who are looking to connect to other parents.
+- Apps for parents: There are apps, for example Mush and Peanut, that you can use to locate parents in your surroundings who are looking to connect to other parents.
 So if you’re in the park, you can seek out other mums and dads also out with their children.

 Do I need professional help?

 Many women recover well within a few weeks of giving birth, but some new mothers have problems which last longer, either physically or emotionally.

 More than one-in-ten new mums develop mental health conditions like postnatal depression or post-traumatic stress disorder that need treatment.
 A lot of women are also affected by birth trauma after a difficult delivery, or need additional treatment for injuries sustained during birth.

 There isn’t a hard and fast line between what’s normal changes after birth and what could be symptoms of something more serious, so the best thing to do is be honest with yourself about how you’re feeling and if you’re unsure, get a second opinion.

 You may want to seek help if you find that: